DEPARTMENT of COMPUTER SCIENCE

 Chat with the chair

 First-year students have plenty of questions; senior students do too.
 Start each term by meeting the person with the answers—your department chair.
 At this informal get-together, you can find out everything you need to know: What is a capstone anyway?
 How do I apply to be a TA?
 What's a stream and when do I choose one?
 If the chair doesn't have the answer to your questions, they can point you in the right direction.
 Don't have questions?
-Join us anyway; there's always donuts.
+Join us anyway; there are always donuts.

 Our labs